Dhruvaraju/Info-center/terraform/01-infra-as-code.md

 	- Terraform

 ### Configuration Management Tools
 - Designed to manage and install software on existing resources
 - Maintains standard structure
-	- Can be pused to a version control and server accordingly
+- Can be pushed to a version control and server accordingly
 - Idempotent

 ### Server Templating tools:
-	- Pre installed software snd dependencies
+- Pre installed software and dependencies
 - Virtual machines or docker images
 - These will be immutable once created cannot be updated

 ### Provisioning Tools:
 - Used for deploying immutable infrastructure resources.
-	- Servers, dbs, network components etc
+- Servers, dbs., network components etc
 - Multiple providers
-	- Cloudformation is specifically for AWS
+- Cloud formation is specifically for AWS
 - Terraform supports major cloud providers.